 Best for Oily Scalps: RE-fresh Scalp Care Anti-Dandruff Shampoo

-Per the name, this is in fact a top choice to reach for if you’re fighting flakes.
-But it’s also a great option for anyone dealing with a generally oily, itchy scalp, even if you don’t have dandruff.
+Per the name, this is a top choice to reach for if you’re fighting flakes.
+But it’s also an excellent option for anyone dealing with a generally oily, itchy scalp, even if you don’t have dandruff.
 Credit a two-percent concentration of oil-zapping salicylic acid, which also gently exfoliates.
-It’s gentle enough to use daily, or just keep it on-hand for whenever your scalp is acting up.
+It’s typically gentle enough to use daily, or just keep it on-hand for whenever your scalp is acting up.

 Best for Frizzy Hair: Davines Love Smoothing Shampoo

 Combat errant flyaways with this shampoo.
-Equal parts creamy and foamy, it cleanses while also ensuring hair stays smooth, shiny, and helps reduce frizz.
+Equal parts creamy and foamy, it cleanses while also helping to smooth, add shine, and helps reduce frizz.
 It amps up glossiness, too, and is an especially great option for thicker hair.

 Best for Curly Hair: GIRL+HAIR CLEANSE+ Water-To-Foam Moisturizing Sulfate Free Shampoo For Curly Hair

-Curly hair undoubtedly requires a little extra TLC and calls for carefully-chosen products, shampoo included.
-This one is a surefire pick, specially formulated for curly, kinky, coiled, and natural hair.
-Sulfate-, alcohol-, and paraben-free, it helps curls retain moisture with shea butter and even has tea tree oil to help address any scalp issues.
+Curly hair undoubtedly requires a little extra TLC and calls for carefully chosen products, shampoo included.
+This is a surefire pick, specially formulated for curly, kinky, coiled, and natural hair.
+Sulfate-, alcohol-, and paraben-free, this pick helps curls retain moisture with shea butter and even has tea tree oil to help address scalp issues.

 Best for Colored Hair: Nexxus Color Assure Shampoo for Color Treated Hair

 If you color your hair, opting for a dedicated, color-safe shampoo is a must when it comes to safeguarding your shade.
 This is one especially great option (and it too can be found at the drugstore).
-It’s sulfate-free and also touts a unique blend of protein-rich ingredients to further help keep your hue vibrant and hair super strong.
-Yes please on both.
+It’s sulfate-free and touts a unique blend of protein-rich ingredients to help further keep your hue vibrant and hair super strong.
+Yes, please on both.

 Best for All Hair Types: Alterna My Hair My Canvas Me Time Everyday Shampoo

 Consider this a foolproof, universal crowd-pleaser.
-It checks all of our shampoo criteria boxes, effectively cleansing, while also strengthening strands with a vegan, botanically-derived, protein-rich caviar, and delivering protective antioxidants to boot.
-Happy reviewers note that it works just as well on fine, thin hair as it does kinky curls, and we’d be remiss not to mention the clean, fresh scent we can’t get enough of.
+It checks all of our shampoo criteria boxes, effectively cleansing while potentially strengthening strands with a vegan, botanically-derived, protein-rich caviar and delivering protective antioxidants to boot.
+Happy reviewers note that it tends to work just as well on fine, thin hair as it does kinky curls, and we’d be remiss, not to mention the clean, fresh scent we can’t get enough of.

 Best Splurge: Shu Uemura Cleansing Oil Shampoo

 Gould vouches that this pick is worth every penny.
 While it starts as an oil, it quickly transforms into a luscious lather that seriously purifies both strands and scalp.
-It’s choice for a deep clean, though still leaves your hair hydrated and soft (even before you reach for conditioner).
-Not to mention, it’s also a great pick for all hair types and densities.
+It’s choice for a deep clean, though it still leaves your hair hydrated and soft (even before you reach for conditioner).
+Not to mention, it’s also an excellent pick for all hair types and densities.

 Best for Sensitive Skin: SEEN Hair Care Fragrance Free Skin-Caring Shampoo

-We know what you’re thinking—this is a shampoo story, why are we talking about skin?
+We know what you’re thinking—this is a shampoo story; why are we talking about skin?
 Well, because not only is your scalp skin, but shampoo can also be the culprit behinds all kinds of skin issues, from breakouts to weird rashes.
-That’s why we think this pick is so cool; the dermatologist-designed shampoo is non-comedogenic (so it won’t clog pores) and is formulated without a long list of possible skin-irritants.
-But don’t worry, it still does an awesome job as a shampoo.
+That’s why we think this pick is so excellent; the dermatologist-designed shampoo is non-comedogenic (so it shouldn't clog pores) and is formulated without a long list of possible skin irritants.
+But don’t worry, it still does a superb job as a shampoo.
 File under: Why didn’t we think of that?

 Best Scent: Authentic Beauty Concept Glow Cleanser

-Of course it’s important to find a shampoo that meets your hair care needs, but let’s be real—if it doesn’t smell good, you probably aren’t going to want to use it, right?
+Of course, it’s essential to find a shampoo that meets your hair care needs, but let’s be honest—if it doesn’t smell good, you probably aren’t going to want to use it, right?
 At least, we aren’t.
 There are so many shampoos that smell amazing out there these days, but it’s this one that truly could take the place of your favorite perfume.
 It’s rich and just a little bit spicy, with notes of cinnamon and date.
-(Sounds strange but it works, trust.)
+(Sounds strange, but it works—trust.)